 It’s true that Pell Grants are based on financial need but award isn’t based solely on family income.
-It takes into account the cost of attendance—the estimate you find on college websites for everything from tuition to room and board.

-4. Pell Grants don’t have financial-need exemptions.
+4. Myth: Pell Grants don’t have financial-need exemptions

 Children of service members who died as a result of military service in Iraq or Afghanistan after the events of 9/11 may be eligible to receive the maximum Pell Grant amount, regardless of family income.
 For more on federal aid for service members and their families follow this link.